Reignable/Honours-Project/plan.md

 The purpose of this project was to produce a application which uses image analysis to carry out the  measurements and calculations to produce a sag setting.
 Intended for use in a mobile app, this would make it easier for beginner and intermediate riders to correctly setup their suspension.

 ### Methods
- - Python vs Android
+ - Python
-     - Mention experiments
-     - Easy to use
-     - Easy to read
-     - Better for opencv over android
+   - The application was written in Python as it is a good language for witing scripts and small applications as it reads more like a book than code.
+The chosen imaging library is also simple to access and use in Python.
  - OpenCV
-     - Open source
-     - Widely used
-     - Well documented
+   - OpenCV is an open source imaging library for C, C++, Java, and Python.
+It provides access to image processing and analysis techniques such as edge detection, contour finding, and more.
+OpenCV was chosen as it is free to use, well tested, and well documented.

 ### Results
  - Data needed
  - Step by step through process
-     - Image for 100 psi
-       - The application takes two images of the shock at two different pressures after it has been loaded by the rider's body weight.
-The user is also required to provide their desired sag as a percentage and the length of the shock stroke, this is easily found in the user manual or online..
      - Find ref point (image of mask) for known size
-       - By using a reference object of a known size (the red circle), the application can calculate how many pixels in the image are equal to 1mm real world measurement.
-This reference point is found by applying a mask to the image for only red items, then a bounding circle can be drawn round the point from which its size can be extracted.
      - Calculate px per mm
      - Find o-ring (image of mask, image of bounding boxes)
-       - Finding contours in the image also picks up the o-ring which is where the application is required to measure to.
-This o-ring is found on all shocks for the purpose of adjustment.
      - Find lines
-         - Edge detect
-         - image of lines
      - Y-min Y-max
      - Use px per mm metric for measurement
-       - To carry out the measurement edge detection must be carried out on the image to enhance the lines.
-Then using Hough Line Transformation, vertical lines are picked up between the top of the shock stanchion and the o-ring.
-Using the minimum and maximum Y points of these lines, the measurement in pixels is found.
-Finally this pixel measurement is converted into milimeters using the pre-defined pixels per mm metric.
      - Plots

-       - Once the measurements are found for both images, the application then virtually plots the points to produce a linear trendline between the two.
-The equation of this line allows the application to produce a pressure setting for any desired sag measurement.
+Using two images of the shock set at known pressures first a reference point of known size is found.
+This produces a pixels per millimetre metric for use when measuring in the image.
+The reference is found by masking red objects from the image and drawing a bounding circle round the reference.

+Edge detection is then carried out on the original image to find vertical lines between the top of the stanchion and the marking o-ring.
+The distance between the top and bottom points in these lines is the measurement in pixels.
+This measurement can be converted to mm using the px per mm metric.

+This process is carried out on both images and then the values are virtually plotted.
+A line can be drawn through these two points and using the function of this line and desired sag amount, a suitable pressure for the rider can be produced.

  - Eval stuff
     - All results within .2 psi
     - Much easier than manual process